 Like some other infections these days, tuberculosis is becoming more resistant to medication.
 Let’s hope medical research can stay ahead of it.

 At age 20, Evariste Galois fought a duel in Paris.
 He was shot, dying the following day.
 The duel was probably the result of a romantic dispute.

 In the days before the duel, convinced that he would be killed, he poured out his mathematical thoughts on pieces of paper and sent them to his friend, Auguste Chevalier.
 The papers described an entirely new, immensely important field of mathematics – group theory.

 Niels Henrik Abel

 Niels Abel discovered group theory independently of Evariste Galois.
 (Group theory seems to have brought uncommonly bad luck to its discoverers!)
-In addition group theory, Abel discovered elliptic functions and was the first person to prove the binomial theorem for all numbers.
+In addition to group theory, Abel discovered elliptic functions and was the first person to prove the binomial theorem for all numbers.